Jubatian/rrpge-spec/specs/kcall.rst

 - N/S:    This function must be supported if the host produces display.
 - Param1: Requested video mode.

 Changes the video mode.
-The action is performed after Video stall (after all accelerator operations finish using the current video mode), then may include extra stalls to meet implementation-specific timing requirements during the video mode change.
+The action is performed after all accelerator operations finish using the current video mode, then may include extra stalls to meet implementation-specific timing requirements during the video mode change.

 The contents of the Video RAM, the configuration of the Accelerator, and the palette is not changed by this action.